 Anti-Join with Nested Data

-Nested data, like structs, can include join keys within nested fields, requiring dot notation.
-Nulls in nested fields can lead to non-matches, which is desirable in an anti-join, but we’ll handle nulls in the output only if they affect clarity or downstream processing.
+Nested data, such as structs, requires accessing fields with dot notation for join conditions.
+Nulls in nested join keys can lead to non-matches, which is desirable in an anti-join, but we’ll handle them in the output only if they affect clarity or downstream processing.

 Example: Anti-Join with Nested Data and Targeted Null Handling